 I can spend an ungodly amount of time perfecting things and even more time fixing other people’s problems.
 Take it from me — this is not a lucrative strategy.

-After years of trial and error, these are the systems and strategies I’ve learned to work less, earn more.
+After years of trial and error, these are the systems and strategies I’ve learned to work less, and earn more.
 If you apply these strategies and principles to your life, I guarantee you’ll see increased productivity and revenue while also having better work-life balance and integration.

 Let’s get started!